FLOAT

 About FLOAT

-FLOAT is a site-specific art project based on the lake Mjøsa and its associated waterways, from a scientific and artistic perspective.
+FLOAT is a site-specific art project focused on Lake Mjøsa and its associated waterways, explored from both scientific and artistic perspectives.

-An important event in the FLOAT project is the conference taking place in Lillehammer Monday 16th and Tuesday 17th of June 2025.
-The conference aims to bring together artistic and research-based practices and theories under one roof and communicate this to an art-interested, but also environmentally committed audience, through presentations that shed light on site specific artistic interventions in nature, museum collections management, ecological and historical questions.
+An important event within the FLOAT project is the conference taking place in Lillehammer on Monday June 16th, and Tuesday June 17th, 2025.
+The conference aims to bring together artistic and research-based practices and theories under one roof, communicating these to an art-interested as well as environmentally committed audience.
+Presentations will explore site-specific artistic interventions in nature, museum collections management, and ecological and historical issues.
 The conference is organized in collaboration with the Association of Visual Artists Innlandet.

 The FLOAT conference